rune007/rune_stocks_flutter/README.md

 Flutter application consuming Finnhub Stock API, allowing you to look up stock prices.

 The application allows the user to type in a stock symbol, and retrieve the current stock price from an API.
-If the stock price is larger than the previous trading day, the UI is collored green and the image of a bull is displayed in the UI.
+If the stock price is larger than the previous trading day, the UI is colored green and the image of a bull is displayed in the UI.
 If the stock price is less than the previous trading day, the UI is collored red and the image of a bear is displayed in the UI.
-In case of that the stock price hasn't moved the UI is collored grey, and an image of a balance is shown.
+In case of that the stock price hasn't moved the UI is colored grey, and an image of a balance is shown.

 The application gets its data from Finnhub Stock API - https://finnhub.io/